Operads, modules over walled Brauer categories, and Koszul complexes: Koszul complexes from operads

 This definition can be justified by comparison with the construction of the (even) hairy graph complex associated to a cyclic operad, as considered in \cite{P_cyclic}, which explains the relationship with the definition of the hairy graph complex as considered by Conant, Kassabov, and Vogtmann \cite{MR3029423}, generalizing the (non-hairy) graph complex of Kontsevich.

 Below, we follow this blueprint for the wheeled case, introducing the modifications required to work in the operad framework as opposed to the cyclic operad framework, using the graphs with a flow introduced in Section \ref{subsect:flow-graph}.
-In particular, we work with $\kk (\tfb)$-modules, their Day convolution product $\circledcirc$, and edges of graphs are encoded using the {\em walled} Brauer category.
+In particular, we work with $\kk (\tfb)$-modules and the Day convolution product $\circledcirc$; edges of graphs are encoded using the {\em walled} Brauer category.